 This bold basalt arch of colonial triumph faces out to Mumbai Harbour from the tip of Apollo Bunder.
-Incorporating Islamic styles of 16th-century Gujarat, it was built to commemorate the 1911 royal visit of King George V, but not completed until 1924.
-Ironically, the British builders of the gateway used it just 24 years later to parade the last British regiment as India marched towards Independence.
+Incorporating Islamic styles of 16th-century Gujarat, it was built to commemorate the 1911 royal visit of King George V, but wasn’t completed until 1924.
+Ironically, the British builders of the gateway used it just 24 years later to parade the last British regiment as India marched towards independence.

-These days, the gateway is a favourite gathering spot for locals and a top spot for people-watching.
+These days, the gateway is a favourite gathering spot for locals and a top place for people-watching.
 Giant-balloon sellers, photographers, vendors making bhelpuri and touts rub shoulders with locals and tourists, creating all the hubbub of a bazaar.
-In March, they’re joined by classical dancers and musicians who perform during the Elephanta Festival (www.maharashtratourism.gov.in).
+In March, they are joined by classical dancers and musicians who perform during the Elephanta Festival .

 Boats depart from the gateway’s wharfs for Elephanta Island.